TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-eventual-consistency.md

 The SQS job queue is processed by a dedicated snapshot creation Lambda function.
 The function is invoked with the log id, segment number and entry id of the snapshot entry the snapshot is being created for.
 It first queries the pending snapshots table to find the first in-progress snapshot for the log (if any).
 If there's an earlier pending snapshot, we need to wait until it's complete.
 We update the visibility timeout for this message so that SQS will wait for a while before redelivering it and then exit.

 If there's already a pending snapshot entry for this snapshot, then this must be a duplicate message or a retry of a previous attempt at snapshot creation.
-We'll use a timeout to decide which case it is.
-If the time since the item's Modified timestamp is greater than the timeout, we claim it by using a conditional write to update the Increment and Modified attributes.
+If the Active flag is clear it most be a retry, otherwise we'll need to use a timeout to decide which case it is.
+If the time since the item's Modified timestamp is greater than the timeout, we assume the previous invocation has died and claim the pending snapshot for ourselves by using a conditional write to update the Increment and Modified attributes.
 We can then continue processing from the last checkpoint.
 If the conditional write fails, we've lost a race with with another invocation.
 This must be a duplicate message, so we delete it and exit.

 If the existing pending snapshot hasn't timed out yet, we change the visibility timeout for the message to the time remaining before timeout and exit.
 How long should the timeout be?
 That will need some experimentation.